-As I said earlier, there are plenty of ways to save for college, and moves to make it more affordable.
+Remember, there are plenty of ways to save for college, and moves to make it more affordable.
 For instance, according to recent statistics2, the average cost of public college is 73% less than private universities, so consider this when school shopping.
-And going to a community college for the first two years can make good financial sense too, because it reduces tuition costs significantly.
+And going to a community college for the first two years can make good financial sense, because it reduces tuition costs significantly.
 When it’s time, you can make sure to apply for the Free Application for Federal Student Aid, or FAFSA, to be eligible for financial aid, including grants, work-study programs, student loans and scholarships.
-Learn more about FAFSA.
+Learn more about FAFSA.1

 There are several solutions to get on the college savings bandwagon:

 - College Saver Share Certificate is a great way to start saving for your child’s college expenses.